 Kiwa’s Pest Management services are independent pest control providers.
 We are a member of the British Pest Control Association (BPCA) Certificated Field Biologists and work with clients to discover the best, most cost-effective pest control solution for client’s situation.
 Experts in inspection, they are trained to identify the nature, extent and root cause of long-standing infestations helping to implement effective solutions.
 Clients and retailer auditors find our independence and control strategy services valuable.
 This service can include permanent or temporary remote rodent monitoring, along with data analysis and heat mapping to help strategise eradication.
 Our UK colleagues also provide training and education in areas such as essential pest awareness, advanced pest awareness, rodent pests and their control, bed bug awareness and pest control contract management.

 The pest management market is growing steadily, driven by trends such as urbanisation, increased global travel and transport, and tightening regulations in many countries.
 At Kiwa, we want to be in the lead in this vitally important field.
 “Today, our technical pest management consultants provide independent consultancy for challenging pest situations around the world.
 The key to our success is our established and highly qualified consultants operating to rigorous standards and utilising their extensive experience.
-Whilst the pests, environments and practices may be different, our approach translates perfectly” explains Mark Bowron, Operations Manager, for Kiwa Pest Management Consultancy
+Whilst the pests, environments and practices may be different, our approach translates perfectly” explains Mark Bowron, Operations Manager, for Kiwa Independent Pest Consultancy

 The darker sides of birds, rodents and insects